-I must admit that I am a bit cynical when I see my pet dog, Adi, chasing his tail and running in circles.
-Now that reminds me of the way most companies run sales improvement projects.
-They keep on going round and round in circles with no end in sight, and the management rewards them for their efforts too.
+I must admit that I am a bit cynical when I see my pet dog Adi chasing his tail and running in circles.
+It reminds me of the way most companies run internal sales improvement projects.
+They keep on going round and round in circles with no end in sight, and, what’s worse, the management rewards them for these efforts too.

 Over the years, we have helped multiple companies in structuring their sales process.
 And we were not the first ones to get these assignments; the companies on an average had changed the head of sales thrice before they came knocking on our door.
 In most of the cases they were doing the same mistakes time and again and expecting different results, changing people does not shoo away the problem, the problem just passes over to a new incumbent.
 From my experience, these are the four golden rules of improvement, if you follow these principles, you will increase your chances of success by multiple times.